ozimmortal/commits/README.md

-# New Kanye Quotes Every day
+# New Kanye Quotes Every day and Night
  -- I love UZI.
 I be saying the same thing about Steve Jobs.
 I be feeling just like UZI

  -- The world is our family